Edward-okoto/greenwood-Library-website/README.md

-# Greenwood-Library-website
+# GREENWOOD-LIBRARY-WEBSITE

+## Aim
+1.Practise cloning a git repository and working with branches in git

+2.Gain experience in staging,committing and pushing changes from multiple developers

-## PROJECT OBJECTIVES
+## Project Objectives
 Enhancing  greenwood community website-By adding a Book review section and updating the Events section

-## INITIAL SET-UP
+## Set-up & Procedure
- 1. We created a repository called the greenwood-library-website,made it public and added a README.md file.
+ 1.We created a repository called the greenwood-library-website,made it public and added a README.md file.

  ![](./img/1.Greenwood%20repo.png)

- 2.We cloned the repo into our local machine using git.
+ 2.We cloned the repository into our local machine using git.

  ![](./img/2.Gitclone-URL.png)
  ![](./img/03.GitcloneOnVSC.png)

- TASK
+ # TASK

- 1.We created about_us.html  contact_us.html  events.html  Home.html files on VSC and added content to these files
+ 1.We created `about_us.html`  `contact_us.html`  `events.html`  `Home.html` files on `VSCode` and added content to these files

  ![](./img/5.Other_SECTIONS_on_VSC.png)

- 2.Added the files to the staging area using the command `git add .`
+ 2.We added the files to the staging area using the command `git add .`
    ![](./img/7.git%20add.png)

- note: Before adding files to the staging area,the files would show a red coloration in the working area when you run `git status` and after adding the files,it would be green coloration.
+ Note: Before adding files to the staging area,the files would show a red coloration in the working area when you run `git status` and after adding the files,it would be green coloration.

 Before staging